anna-dor-plumsail/documents-docs/source/flow/actions/sharepoint-processing.rst

 Restore Permissions Inheritance for Item
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Remove unique permissions and restore permission inheritance on a SharePoint Item
+Remove unique permissions and restore permission inheritance on a SharePoint list item

 .. rubric:: Input Parameters